ar2pi/javascript-patterns/README.md

 # Javascript patterns
-A collection of some simple javascript snippets
+Just a collection of some javascript snippets